DOHMEX/domex-core-/README.md

 We welcome contributors in:

-- zk-SNARK circuit development (Groth16, PLONK)
+- zk-SNARK circuit development (Ponkey2)
-- Rust/CosmWasm integration for validator tooling
+- Rust integration for validator tooling
 - zk-bridge clients and state verifiers
 - Trading UI and DOM integration (TypeScript, WASM)